qcr/ventilator/README.md

 The relationship between maximum rotation of the arm and supplied volume was calibrated for five points and incorporated into a lookup table in the control firmware.

 An additional potentiometer on the shaft of the pusher arm provides an absolute and continuous measurement of the rotation angle of the pusher arm.
 We use a stepper motor but for large volume and high PEEP we observe that the motor may lose steps so we cannot rely simply on step counting.

+For safety an independent microprocessor should monitor this potentiometer output to determine whether its amplitude and frequency is within bounds.

 # References